jukkatolonen/docker-mapproxy/README.md

 ```

 ### YAML files for MapProxy
-Single mode expects that you have `mapproxy.yaml` in your local mount directory.
+In single mode base config files will be created to local mount directory if `mapproxy.yaml` does not exist.

+In multi no initial configuration is created.
 Multi mode reads all the `yaml` files from local mount.

-There are no initial yaml files created.